peimanamini/alljoyn_core/docs/README.android.txt

 c/      optional ANSI C language binding        (built from alljoyn_c)
           - required by Unity binding
-unity/  optional Unity language binding         (built from alljoyn_unity) about/  implements AllJoyn About Service. (built from about.git/(cpp and java))
+unity/  optional Unity language binding         (built from alljoyn_unity) about/  implements AllJoyn About Feature. (built from about.git/(cpp and java))

 The contents of each top level folder are further arranged into sub-folders: